Military Law Issues

 If the testator later decides to change his will after it has been drafted, do not cross out and make a pen change.
 All changes must be made with the same procedures as the original signing as the will.
 Thus it is strongly advised that a will be drafted by an attorney and that all changes be made by an attorney.
 Small errors can invalidate a will and can result in state intestacy procedures (statutory taking procedures without consideration of the will).

-Defects in the will can be changed by a codicil (Iowa Code 633.282), however, it is advisable to redo the entire will rather than make changes to the will with a codicil.
+Defects in the will can be changed by a codicil, a change to the will with the same formal procedures as a will.
+However, to make intentions clear, it is advisable to redo the entire will rather than make changes to the will with a codicil.

 Reasons for will: